ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 	Indicates how long can we keep the new index in memory before we have to flush it (timespan).
 	_Default:_ 15 minutes

+* **Raven/ImplicitFetchFieldsFromDocumentMode**
+	How FieldsToFetch are extracted from the document.
+Values:
+		- Enabled
+		- DoNothing (fields are not fetched from the document)
+		- Exception (an exception is thrown if we need to fetch fields from the document itself)
+	_Default:_ Enabled

 ### Data settings:

 * **Raven/WorkingDir**